imageio/imageio/docs/plugins.rst

 corresponding :ref:`imageio.Reader<insertdocs-imageio-Reader>` and :ref:`imageio.Writer<insertdocs-imageio-Writer>` classes.

 Each :ref:`imageio.Format<insertdocs-imageio-Format>` object represents an implementation to read/save a particular file format.
-The :ref:`imageio.Reader<insertdocs-imageio-Reader>` and :ref:`imageio.Writer<insertdocs-imageio-Writer>` classes do the actual reading/saving.
+Its Reader and Writer classes do the actual reading/saving.

 **Registering**